Note: as the mwForum software is highly configurable, not all of the features mentioned below are necessarily enabled in this installation.

 A user is anyone who registers an account in the forum.
-Registration is usually not required for reading, but only registered users will see statistics about new/read posts.
-Users can be granted membership status to selected boards, enabling them to see private boards and post in read-only boards.
+Registration is usually not required for reading most boards, but depending on configuration only registered users will have access to certain boards and features.

 A board contains topics, which in turn contain the posts.
-Boards can be set to be visible to registered users or to administrators, moderators and board members only.
+Boards can be set to be visible to registered users or to moderators and board members only.
 Boards can optionally allow posts by unregistered guests.
-Announcement boards can be read-only, so that they only allow posts by administrators, moderators and members, or reply-only, which means that only administrators, moderators and members can start new topics, but everybody can reply.
+Announcement boards can be read-only, so that they only allow posts by moderators and members, or reply-only, which means that only moderators and members can start new topics, but everybody can reply.
 Another option for boards is moderation.
-If this option is activated, new posts will be invisible to normal users until an administrator or moderator approves them.
-Users can subscribe to a board, which means that they will get all new posts in that board by email regularly (frequency depends on forum setup).
+If this option is activated, new posts will be invisible to normal users until a moderator approves them.

 A topic, otherwise known as thread, contains all the posts on a specific subtopic, that should be named in the topic's subject.
 Boards have expiration values that determine after how many days their topics will expire or get locked after their last post has been made.
-Administrators and moderators can also manually lock topics, so that no new messages can be added to them.
-Users can subscribe to a topic, which means that they will get all new posts in that topic by email regularly (frequency depends on forum setup).
+Moderators can also manually lock topics, so that no replies can be made and no post can be edited anymore.

-A post is a single public message by a user.
+A post is a public message by a user.
 It can be either a base post, which starts a new topic, or a reply to an existing topic.
-Posts can be edited and deleted, which might be limited to a certain time frame.
-Posts can be reported to the administrators and moderators in case of rule violations.
+Posts can be edited and deleted, which may be limited to a certain time frame.
+Posts can be locked by moderators, making it impossible to reply or edit.
+Posts can be reported to the moderators in case of rule violations.

-In addition to the public posts, private messages may be enabled in a forum.
+In addition to the more or less public posts, private messages may be enabled in a forum.
 Registered users can send each other these messages without knowing the email addresses of the recipients.

-The creator of a topic can add a poll to this topic, if this feature is enabled.
+The creator of a topic may be able to add a poll to that topic.
 Each poll can contain up to 20 options.
 Polls can allow one vote per registered users per poll, or alternatively multiple votes for different options at different points in time.
 Polls can't be edited, and can only be deleted as long as there haven't been any votes.

 For security reasons, mwForum only supports its own set of markup tags, no HTML tags.
 Available markup tags: